iiasa/Condor_run_R/configuring.md

 Path relative to [`GAMS_CURDIR`](#gams_curdir) pointing to the [work/restart file](https://www.gams.com/latest/docs/UG_SaveRestart.html) to launch GAMS with on the execution point.
 If set, the restart file is added to the bundle via a separate 7-Zip invocation.

+> [!NOTE]
-**:point_right:Note:** the configuration options that exclude files from the bundle, such as `BUNDLE_EXCLUDE_DIRS`, do not affect the bundling of the restart file.
+> The configuration options that exclude files from the bundle, such as `BUNDLE_EXCLUDE_DIRS`, do not affect the bundling of the restart file.

+> [!WARNING]
-**:warning:Beware:** the restart file will not work if the GAMS version on the EP (see [GAMS_VERSION](#gams_version)) is older than the GAMS version used to generated it.
+> The restart file will not work if the GAMS version on the EP (see [GAMS_VERSION](#gams_version)) is older than the GAMS version used to generated it.
 The `Condor_run.R` submit script will throw an explanatory error in that case to prevent the run's jobs from later going on hold for this somewhat obscure reason.

 If you are unsure which GAMS version a restart file was generated with, you can determine that by using the [`restart_version.R`](https://github.com/iiasa/Condor_run_R/blob/master/restart_version.R) script.